hechoendrupal/drupal-console-book/hu/commands/generate-form-alter.md

 ## Rendelkezésre álló beállítások
 Beállítás | Részletek
 -------|-------------
---module | A modul neve.
+--module | The Module name.
---form-id | A módosítandó formazonosító
+--form-id | Form ID to alter
---inputs | Bemenetek létrehozása egy űrlapban.
+--inputs | Create inputs in a form.